angelinakumanova/angelinakumanova/README.md

-👋 Hi, I’m Angelina Kumanova!

-🌱 I’m currently learning Java!
+Hi, I’m Angelina Kumanova and I'm currently learning Java!
+I have been a PC nerd since a little kid and my passion for gaming turned into passing for coding.
+I am always up for new challenges because I believe that the human potential is endless.